- Dave Stieb has the highest bWAR of any player in Blue Jays history.

 He might not have the counting stats of others, but Clemens is clearly one of the best Blue Jays ever, even if steroid allegations keep him out of Cooperstown.

-Fifth in bWAR among all pitchers and fourth in fWAR, I am comfortable having Jim Clancy as high as eighth in these rankings.
+Fifth in bWAR among all pitchers and fourth in fWAR, I am comfortable having Jim Clancy this high.

-Clancy’s 28 fWAR is far from fifth place, and he’s only 0.1 behind Key.
+Clancy’s 28 fWAR is far ahead of fifth place, and he’s only 0.1 behind Key.
 Stieb is the only pitcher who has thrown more innings as a Jay.

 While Clancy was only named an All-Star occasionally and had some down years, his durability throughout the franchise’s first decade was invaluable.